dphfox/wolf/docs/00-design/11-functions.md

 Wolf only uses locally visible information to fill in missing type information.

-As a result, functions stored in `let` assignments must always have explicit type information; a `let` statement gives no context about how the function will be used.
+As a result, functions stored in `let` assignments must always have explicit type information.
+This is because `let` statements give no context about how the function will be used.

 <!--wolf-->
 ```